josegonzalez/cakephp-queuesadilla/docs/configuration.rst

 A way to come around this, is to disconnect the CakePHP connection every time a job succeeded or failed.

 To do so, create a subclass of the ``QueuesadillaShell`` and implement two event listeners inside the ``getWorker`` method.
-You can easily do that by baking a shell with ``bin/cake bake shell MyQueuesadillaShell``  command and alter the created class as below:
+You can easily do that by baking a shell with ``bin/cake bake shell MyQueuesadilla``  command and alter the created class as below:

 .. code:: php